 AMP – Accelerated Mobile Page Plugins

-AMP or Accelerated Mobiles Page is an open source project by Google designed to help webmasters and publishers create mobile-optimized pages that loads instantly on mobile devices.
+AMP or Accelerated Mobiles Page is an open-source project by Google designed to help webmasters and publishers create mobile-optimized pages that load instantly on mobile devices.
 AMP pages load way faster than regular mobile pages.
 You should make your page AMP friendly to improve your mobile page load.
+(There are cons of using AMP but for new blogs, it is okay to ignore cons)

 - AMP for WordPress